sauravyash/COMP1531Project/assumption.md

  - Input error if first name is empty or > 50 characters
  - Input error if last name is empty or > 50 characters
  - Input error if invalid email address
- - Input error if password < 6 characters
+ - Input error if password < 6 characters, or if empty.

 ### For auth_login:
  - Valid token generated (unique)
+ - Token is user email for iteration 1.
  - Valid first name
  - Valid last name
  - Valid email address (input)